cvlab-stonybrook/ART/README.md

 📨 Contact **Sounak Mondal** at ```somondal@cs.stonybrook.edu``` for any queries.

+For computer systems to effectively interact with humans using spoken language, they need to understand how the words being generated affect the users' moment-by-moment attention.
+Our study focuses on the incremental prediction of attention as a person is seeing an image and hearing a referring expression defining the object in the scene that should be fixated by gaze.
+To predict the gaze scanpaths in this incremental object referral task, we developed the Attention in Referral Transformer model or ART, which predicts the human fixations spurred by each word in a referring expression.
+ART uses a multimodal transformer encoder to jointly learn gaze behavior and its underlying grounding tasks, and an autoregressive transformer decoder to predict, for each word, a variable number of fixations based on fixation history.
+To train ART, we created RefCOCO-Gaze, a large-scale dataset of 19,738 human gaze scanpaths, corresponding to 2,094 unique image-expression pairs, from 220 participants performing our referral task.
+In our quantitative and qualitative analyses, ART not only outperforms existing methods in scanpath prediction, but also appears to capture several human attention patterns, such as waiting, scanning, and verification.

+The
 # Installation

 ```bash
 conda env create -n art --file art_env_export.yml
 conda activate art
 ```
+Disclaimer: We observed that CUDA versions affect reproducibility of the pre-training process.
+Hence, we strongly recommend using CUDA version 11.x for reproducing our work - versions 11.3 and 11.4 have worked for us.

 # Items to download

 Download the contents of this [Google Drive folder](https://drive.google.com/drive/folders/1dguTIvidQh9wyuuhFQyy2xmtZoO0tTQp?usp=sharing) to the root directory.